Rocket47/Rocket47.github.io/_posts/2020-03-04-second-post-tutorial_io.markdown

 How to create a new post

 * So, you can find all your *.md or *.markdown files in the folder _posts
+* Pattern for file name  year-month-date-name.md.
+* Example: 2020-03-04-second-post-tutorial_io.markdown
+* To publish just add the file to the folder _post.
+* Jekyll himself will collect everything you need.

+***
+Design of your blog

+There are many predefined themes and templates for Jekyll.

+* You can find some [jekyllthemes](https://rubyinstaller.org/)
+* To assemble the template you need to unzip it, start the console from the template folder and drive in the familiar jekyll build.

+***
+Remark
+* But not any of these templates can be uploaded to GitHub and even assembled on your computer
+* Just try to use simple themes.
+* I spent some time finding the right one.
+Perhaps this was the main issue

+***
+Posting on GitHub.

+* We already have the repository login.github.io
+* Clone this repository and put filies form your root foolder of the blog